Installing CAM-AI server on a Raspberry Pi or Debian PC

 From another PC in the same network, you can now log in by giving your browser:

-Again, if your server has a network name different from “cam-ai-raspi”, use that or the IP address.
+If your server has a network name different from “cam-ai-raspi” (“cam-ai-debian for example), use that or the IP address.
 The initial login information is user=admin password=cam-ai-123.
-(Not your registered CAM-AI user.
-You will need that one later.)

 Done.